May 22, 2012

 3.Statistical conclusion validity: The conclusion reached or inference drawn about the extent of the relationship between the two variables.
 For instance, it can be found when we aim at finding the strength of relationship between any two variables that have been under observation and analysis.
 If we do reach the correct conclusion, then it is said to be statistical conclusion validity.
 There are two types of statistical conclusion validity.
 They are as follows:

 a.
-Type one error: Type one error is when we conclude that there is a relationship between two variables and we accept a hypothesis when in reality, there is no relationship between the two variables.
+Type one error: Type one error is when we conclude that there is a relationship between two variables and we reject a true null hypothesis when in reality, there is no relationship between the two variables.
 This is in fact very dangerous.

-b.Type two errors: If we reject a hypothesis that is true it is called type two error.
+b.Type two errors: If we fail to reject a false null hypothesis that is true it is called type two error.

 In statistical conclusion validity, the method of power analysis is used to detect the relationship.
 Several problems crop up while making a statistical conclusion.
 For instance, if a small sample size is used, then there is the possibility that the result will not be correct.
 To avoid this, the sample size should be of considerable size.
 Statistical validity is also threatened by the violation of statistical assumptions.
 The results may not be accurate, however, if values in analysis are biased and the wrong statistical test is approved.

-4.Construct validity: When construct is used for predicating the relationship for the dependent variable, it implies construct validity.
+4.Construct validity: Extent that a measurement actually represents the construct it is measuring.
 For instance, in structural equation modeling, when we draw the construct, then we presume that the factor loading for the construct is greater than .7.
 To draw construct validity, Cronbach’s alpha is used.
 For exploratory purposes .60 is accepted, for confirmatory purposes .70 is accepted, and .80 is considered good.
 If the construct satisfies the above presumption and expectation, then the construct would be helpful in predicting the relationship for dependent variables.
-Convergent/divergent validation and factor analysis is also used to test construct validity.
+Convergent/divergent validation and factor analysis are also used to test construct validity.

 Overall threats: